You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

-Again, there are many ways of how to end a presentation well, and you should choose the one that best fits your presentation and personal style.
+Again, there are many ways to learn how to end a presentation that are effective.
+You should choose the one that best fits your presentation and personal style.

 1. Call the Audience to Action

-Approaching how to end a presentation that compels your audience to action, requires you to take initiative with your closing.
-Don’t just leave your audience sitting there wondering what to do with all the wonderful information you’ve given them.
+If you want to compel your audience to action, you need to take initiative with your closing and the end of the presentation Don’t leave your audience sitting there wondering what to do with all the wonderful information you’ve given them.

 Tell them exactly what to do with it and how they’ll benefit from it with a clear and direct call to action.

-For inspiration, watch how Brené Brown does this in her speech (starting at 19:01).
-Once she finishes all her points, she tells the audience:
+For inspiration, watch how Brené Brown does this in the speech (starting at 19:01).
+Once Brown tells the audience:

 “There’s another way, and I'll leave you with this.”

-And she then goes on to explain exactly how the audience can apply the principles of vulnerability she's discussed to their work and everyday lives.
+And Brown then goes on to explain exactly how the audience can apply the principles of vulnerability to their work and everyday lives.

 For more ideas on how to inspire your audience to action, check out the following article: